luckyfengyong/vagrant-hadoop/README.md

 Some gotcha's.

-* Make sure you download Vagrant v1.7.4 or higher and VirtualBox 5.0 or higher with extension package
+* Make sure you download Vagrant v1.7.4 or higher and VirtualBox 5.0 or higher with extension package.
+If you use Windows 10 and meet issue of "Failed to open/create the internal network 'HostInterfaceNetworking-VirtualBox Host-Only Ethernet Adapter' (VERR_INTNET_FLT_IF_NOT_FOUND).", pleaes refer to following link for solution. http://stackoverflow.com/questions/33725779/failed-to-open-create-the-internal-network-vagrant-on-windows10
 * Make sure when you clone this project, you preserve the Unix/OSX end-of-line (EOL) characters.
 The scripts will fail with Windows EOL characters.
 If you are using Windows, please make sure the following configuration is configured in your .gitconfig file which is located in your home directory ("C:\Users\yourname" in Win7 and after, and "C:\Documents and Settings\yourname" in WinXP).
 Refer to http://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration for details of git configuration.
 ```
 [core]